dodeeric/pdf2epubEX/README.md

 ## Using the Bash script

+Remark: if you are not using Linux Debian or a Debian based Linux distribution (Ubuntu, Mint, etc.), we suggest to use the Docker image (see bellow).

 ### Usage

 To convert myfile.pdf to myfile.epub, open the terminal and run the following command in the directory where the PDF file is located: